Z-Yang-328/Gender-Recognition-by-Voice/README.md

 These files include a bunch of popular methods nowadays, such as Neural Network, SVM, and PCA (which is used to kill dimensions):

---voice.csv is the dataset of this project.

---NN.ipynb is self-made simple Neural Network which works really well.

---PCA.ipynb is a self-made simple PCA algorithm to reduce dimension.

---PCA_matplotlib.ipynb applied PCA method from matplotlib packge.

---PCA_sklearn.ipynb applied PCA method from sklearn pack.

---sklearn and matplotlib are two great packages for machine learning.

 --start_up.R consists of 2 basic methods(baseline method and logistic regression)